hashbangcode/hashbangcode_views_examples/README.md

 # #! code Views Examples

-An example module that installs some example views and content.
+An example module that installs some example Views and content to show how to use Views in different ways to display content.

 This module assumes that you have installed the site using the standard install profile.
 You will see errors if you install the module on sites that do not